vnavascues/direct-request-coordinator/README.md

 1. Validates the arguments.
 2. Calculates MAX LINK payment amount, which is the amount of LINK Consumer would pay if all the `callbackGasLimit` was used fulfilling the request (tx `gasLimit`) (image no 6).
 3. Checks that the Consumer balance can afford MAX LINK payment and that Consumer is willing to pay the amount.
 4. Calculates the LINK payment amount (REQUEST LINK payment) to be hold in escrow by Operator.
-The payment can be either a flat amount or a percentage (permiryad) of MAX LINK payment.
+The payment can be either a flat amount or a percentage (permyriad) of MAX LINK payment.
 The `paymentType` and `payment` are set in the `Spec` by NodeOp.
 5. Updates Consumer balancee.
 6. Stores essential data from Consumer, `Chainlink.Request` and `Spec` in a `FulfillConfig` (by request ID) struct to be used upon fulfillment.
 7. Extends the Consumer `Chainlink.Request` and sends it to Operator (paying the REQUEST LINK amount) (image no 7), which emits the `OracleRequest` event (image no 8).